jesstierney/pliocene-da/data/model_output/raw/Contents.md

 # Raw Climate Model Output

 This folder contains resources and tools used to preprocess the raw climate model output.
+The folder contains:

+* A +regrid folder
+* The exportNetCDF.m function, and
-The folder contains a subfolder for each climate model used in the assimilation.
+* A subfolder for each climate model used in the assimilation.

 Each climate model subfolder contains: